St. James’ School is especially proud of its academic results, ever mindful that success is defined differently for every student.

 Compulsory GCSE subjects:

 English Language, English Literature, Mathematics, Biology, Chemistry, Physics

-Art, Business Studies, Computer Science, French, Geography, History, Photography, Physical Education and Religious Studies.
+Art, Business Studies, French, Geography, History, Photography, Physical Education, Religious Studies and Spanish.

 All students follow a non-examined course in PSHE ensuring they are well prepared to live a healthy and successful life within our local community and global society.
 They are also encouraged to participate fully in the co-curricular life of the school, for example public speaking competitions and the school play.

 Revision classes, targeted learning support and mentoring systems provide additional quality support for students to make sure that they feel confident and able to make progress.
 The small class sizes and individual attention given to our pupils help them to build resilience and a desire to succeed.

 Pupils in the Senior department can access The Hub at any point during the school day for tailored academic support and a purposeful place to complete independent study.

 Due to our excellent teaching, small classes and building a Growth Mindset within our pupils, results naturally follow.
 Please see below our latest results.